dceddia/snapshot-testing-apis-talk/slides.md

 </ul>

 Note:

-some things change! don't let them break your tests.
+* in general, watch out for things that can change
+* randomized or autoincrementing IDs...
+* timestamps

-Sanitize things like randomized IDs, Timestamps, anything that might change between responses.
+* anything that could change between responses
+* or between test runs
+* here's an example of making a request for data that will change...

 ---